FAQs

 What is declared value and what does it mean to the shipment?

 Declared value will affect two things.
-Insurance and customs surcharges, both of which get passed along to you.
+Insurance and customs/tariff surcharges, both of which get passed along to you.

 Insurance: